Dynamic Forms

 Expressions concisely define complex forms by putting a few ground rules in place:

-You can access as many element properties as you want, but you need at least one.
-Only the referenced element properties are monitored for changes to execute the expression.
+You can access as many element properties as you want, but you need to use at least one.
+The expression only monitors the element properties you reference.

 An expression with the same inputs must always output the same value.
-An expression must not change the values of other element properties, interact with the DOM, or perform asyncronous operations like http requests.
+An expression shouldn't change other element properties, interact with the DOM, or perform asynchronous actions like http requests.

 At runtime, expressions are plain JavaScript functions.
-Element and property variable names are used as is to keep things simple, so they must be valid.
-For example, do not use hyphenated names, use underscores instead.
+Element and property variable names are used as is, so make sure they're valid, for instance, don't use hyphens, use underscores instead.

 What is in scope?

-Expressions have access to all elements on the current form as plain Objects.
+Expressions have access to all elements on the current form as plain objects.
 An expression in a table form only has access to the elements of that row.
-An expression outside a table form can not access the table's rows or columns.
+An expression outside a table form can't access the table's rows or columns.

 Unique elements